w3f/substrate-telemetry-client/README.md

 You can find example code in:
 - `examples/basic.ts` - Simple connection and node information display
-- `examples/detailed.ts` - Detailed output, IPInfo usage example
+- `examples/detailed.ts` - Detailed output with node information

 ## Issues